codacy/codacy-checkstyle/docs/description/RedundantModifier.md

 are automatically public and abstract.

-Enums by definition are static implicit subclasses of java.lang.Enum&lt;E&gt;.
+Enums by definition are static implicit subclasses of java.lang.Enum\<E>.
 So, the `static` modifier on the enums is redundant.
 In addition, if enum is inside of interface, `public` modifier is also redundant.

 Enums can also contain abstract methods and methods which can be overridden by the declared enumeration fields.
 See the following